Joelorbit/Joelorbit/README.md

 ## About
 * Working at Addis-pay
-* Software Engineering student at Adama Science and Technology University
-* Building web applications and software solutions.
+* Building web applications and softwares.
-* Interested in backend systems, full-stack development, and startups

 ## Stack